robparrott/minimal-cdp-demo/README.md

 ```

 This edits your `.travis.yaml` and inserts an encrypted version of this token.
 You can then commit this edited file into a public repo with minimal risk of exposure.

+One more step before you can deploy.
+You need to make sure that the app name in the deploy section matches the once created by heroku.

+Once these things are aligned, make a minor change, and then visit the URL of the heroku app from the above command.
+If all goes well, you should see it deployed there.

 ### Setup a "Golden Master" repo